vatnz-dev/sops/docs/aerodromes/Class-C/NZAA/index.md

 ## Taxiing

 With the way the taxiways are laid out at Auckland, controllers avoid using taxiway A where needed.
-When RWY 23L is active, domestic aircraft may be taxied where they need as they don't interact with rapid exits like A6/A8.
-In high traffic loads or to alleviate delays international aircraft are taxied down via B and B6 instead of all the way along A.
+When RWY 23L is active, domestic aircraft may be taxied where they need as they don't interact with rapid exits like `A6/A8`.
+In high traffic loads or to alleviate delays international aircraft are taxied down via `B` and `B6` instead of all the way along `A`.

-When RWY 05R is active any domestic aircraft or aircraft past domestic will be given taxi via B and L or alleviate the possibility of departures mixing with arrivals.
-Taxiway M may be utilized by controllers to get aircraft to A10 while there is an aircraft taxiing to A9.
+When RWY 05R is active any domestic aircraft or aircraft past domestic will be given taxi via `B` and `L` or alleviate the possibility of departures mixing with arrivals.
+Taxiway M may be utilized by controllers to get aircraft to A10 while there is an aircraft taxiing to `A9`.

 ### Use of Holding Points